 The International Red Cross and Red Crescent Movement (the Movement) has a long standing commitment to working with governments, host populations and migrant communities to meet the humanitarian needs of vulnerable migrants.
-In accordance with the Migration Policy of the IFRC, and in order to capture the full extent of the humanitarian concerns around migration, the Movement's definition of migrants is deliberately broad.
+In accordance with the Migration Policy of the IFRC,5 and in order to capture the full extent of the humanitarian concerns around migration, the Movement's definition of migrants is deliberately broad.
 It is not constrained by their legal or administrative status.
 We define a 'migrant' as a person who leaves or flees their habitual residence to go to a new place - usually abroad - in order to seek new opportunities or safer and better prospects.
 Migration can be voluntary or involuntary, but most of the time a combination of choices and constraints are involved.
-Our activities therefore benefit
+Our activities therefore benefit economic migrants, stateless migrants, and migrants deemed irregular by public authorities, as well as refugees and asylum seekers, notwithstanding the fact that these constitute a special category under international law.

 RCEU, Position paper: Access to International Protection, November 2012, RCEU, Position paper: Legal Avenues to Access International Protection in the EU, 27 February 2013; RCEU and ECRE; Disrupted flight - The realities of separated refugee families in the EU, November 2014; RCEU, Position paper: Resettlement in the European Union, 19 June 2015.

 5 IFRC, Policy on Migration, endorsed by the 17th General Assembly of the IFRC in Nairobi, Kenya in November 2009.